Search

 • To provide you with information about alumni benefits and services, including access to the University of Oxford Careers Service.

-• current students with alumni for careers advice and internships, or speaking opportunities.
+• To let you know of volunteering opportunities across the collegiate University, including linking current students with alumni for careers advice and internships, or speaking opportunities.

 • To provide the most relevant content and best possible user experience when you are interacting with our digital communications and platforms.